RUKENZILAN/Agentic-Financial-Analysisfor-CEO_CFO/README.md

 ### 🔢 Deterministic Financial Ratio Engine
 *No more hallucinated financial metrics.* Older AI systems estimated numbers, resulting in critical mathematical errors.
 PiSuite uses a deterministic JavaScript parsing pipeline to guarantee exact figures.

 * **Layout Agnostic:** Parses tabular data accurately regardless of column placement or order in your Excel or CSV files.
-However the data file must be aligned with the sample file.
+However the data file must be aligned with the sample files.
+We provide two sample files: a simple one and a complex financial one.
+Both function correctly.
 * **Localization Robustness:** Normalizes Turkish character variations automatically (case, ı/i, ş/s, ğ/g).
 * **Regex Label Matching:** Automatically detects numbered accounting rows, such as "1.
 Current Assets".
 * **Accounting Identity Fallbacks:** Reconstructs missing core data points using strict balance sheet identities, such as `Total Liabilities = Total Assets - Equity`.